econrad003/yaMazeImp/README.md

 ### 2.1 Recent changes

 The list of older changes, going back to 14 July 2020, has been moved to file *CHANGELOG.md*.
 A short list of recent changes will continue to appear here before being archived in *CHANGELOG.md*.

+#### 10 September 2020

+**Inform 7 code** -- The first steps in generating Inform 7 code from a maze on a 3-dimensional grid are complete.
+This is done in two steps.
+First, the maze is "saved" as an editable INI configuration file which contains grid and maze information.
+Then the configuration file is used to generate Inform 7 statements.
+Section 5.2 of the *README.md* file has more information.

+At the moment the implementations in *grid3d.py* (to generate the INI file) and *inform7.py* (to generate the Inform 7 code) are both crude and preliminary, but they should at least be functional.

+**The Floyd-Warshall algorithm** -- The Floyd-Warshall algorithm (known by a number of names, including, more simply, *Floyd's algorithm*) is an algorithm for finding _all_ minimum weight paths in a directed graph, or, in our case, in a directed maze.
+(At the moment, we don't have directed maze generation algorithms, though several implemented algorithms, including *Binary Tree* (*au* Jamis Buck), *Sidewinder*, *Aldous-Broder* and *Recursive Backtracker* (DFS) can easily be adapted for that purpose, or so I hope.)
+It produces a state matrix with running time that is cubic in the number of vertices.
+It is implemented in *floyds.py* and there is a simple demonstration in *floyds\_demo.py*.

+It has a number of uses, including detecting negative weight cycles (in linear time), finding minimum weight paths (in linear time), and checking reachability (in linear time), and determining whether one given vertex is reachable from another given vertex (in constant time).

+*N.B.* The adaptations of the four above-mentioned maze generation algorithms will (I hope!) be included in the next update.
+The demonstration program *floyds\_demo.py* will probably be extended to include one or more of these algorithm implementations.

 #### 4 September 2020